princebazawule/pb-gatsby-tailwind/src/projects/bloom-cluster.md

 *BLOOM Cluster web design & development*

-An green energy incubation cluster, the design captures BLOOM's brand and vision.
-It is responsive fast and and intuitive in order to readily provide information
+A green energy incubation cluster, both UX & UI were key.
+Design needed to match the BLOOM vision and information readily accessible.
+Use of PHP, JS, SCSS, CMS & CDN technologies ensured a reliable, responsive and fast-loading website experience.